How Accurate Is Deepgram? Nova-3 Benchmarks, Independently Checked

 Verification and update window

-Published and verified July 5, 2026.
-Model versions tracked: Deepgram Nova-3 (February 2025), Nova-3 Medical (March 2025), Nova-2 (November 2023), Whisper Large-v3 (September 2023), AssemblyAI Universal-2 (October 2024) and Universal-3 Pro (February 2026).
+Published July 5, 2026.
+Refreshed with Novascribe July 2026 Benchmark data: July 15, 2026.
+Model versions tracked: Deepgram Nova-3 (February 2025), Nova-3 Medical (March 2025), Nova-2 (November 2023), Deepgram Whisper Large (hosted), Whisper Large-v3 (September 2023), AssemblyAI Universal-2 (October 2024) and Universal-3 Pro / Universal-3.5 (February–July 2026).
 Vendor claims, pricing, and benchmark numbers were cross-checked against the linked sources on the verification date.
 Where a claim has no independent replication, the page says so explicitly.

 Frequently Asked Questions